Capital Extraction Framework — White Paper | Value-Trades

 2. Core Concepts & Definitions

 Fair Value (FV) Your conservative estimate of intrinsic value per share.
 Every extraction and CSP decision must reference this anchor.
+Framework rule: Fair Value determines the contract type and duration.
+Long CE is for extreme overvaluation.
+Short CE is for near-FV rotation.
+CSPs are for below-FV acquisition.
 Capital Extraction Project A long-dated, deep ITM covered-call campaign on a stock you already own, typically 2+ years to expiry.
 Locked Capital The economic risk remaining after extraction:

 Locked Capital per Share = Cost Basis − Net Premium Kept